Superficial vein thrombosis: Mechanism

 The mechanism for the development of an SVT depends upon the specific etiology of the SVT.
 For example, varicose veins and prolonged bed rest both may induce SVTs due to slowing the flow of blood through superficial veins.

 Diagnosis

 SVTs may be diagnosed based upon characteristic signs and symptoms.
 A more specific evaluation can be made by doppler ultrasound.
 A doppler ultrasound can also detect high risk SVTs which are classified as SVTs spanning more than 5 cm, or SVTs spreading to within 3 cm of a junction with a deep vein (which are at a higher risk of forming DVTs or PEs).
 An ultrasound can be useful in situations in which an SVT occurs above the knee and is not associated with a varicose vein, because ultrasounds can detect more serious clots like DVTs.
-A blood test known as a D-dimer has been used to rule out DVTs or PEs, however it is not useful in the diagnosis or exlcusion of SVTs.
+A blood test known as a D-dimer has been used to rule out DVTs or PEs, however it is not useful in the diagnosis or exclusion of SVTs.